Files that fit the plotter

 | Color separation | Remapped by hand each time | Pre-layered by color on delivery |

-| Turnaround to customer | Next day, after cleanup | Same day on standard jobs |
+| Turnaround to customer | Next day, after cleanup | Inside 24h — often same-day on simple art |

 Direct answers to what production buyers ask before placing their first order.
 Question missing?
 Ask us.